davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 But hang on - is there anything special about the 1 in the numerator?
 And did our proof take advantage of anything intrinsic to whole numbers?
-In other words, can we generalize our result?
+Why not generalize our result?
-It turns out we can.
+Let's write it as a theorem.

 ***Theorem 1***
 Let $a, b \in \mathbb{C}$, where $b \notin \{-1, 0\}$.